radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.20.jpg)

 The new object appears under the list of Views.
 This new object does not change the underlying schema but can be used when building identity views.
-For details on building identity views, please see [View Designer](view-designer.md).
+For details on building identity views, please see: [Identity Views](../identity-views/intro-view-design)

 ### Declaring RDN Attribute Name and Value